Executive Director; Boston, Massachusetts

 Ecosystem Strategy Manager; Schenectady, New York

 In this role, Johan facilitates the development of equitable co-op ecosystems in emerging communities across the northeast.
 He also provides culturally informed technical assistance to ensure that communities traditionally excluded from economic investment can engage in cooperative enterprise.
 Johan joins CFNE after over a decade of collaborating with local leaders and institutions to design and implement community-based economic engagement strategies.
 He holds a B.A. in Philosophy from SUNY at Buffalo, a Certificate of Graduate Study in Nonprofit Leadership and Management from Rockefeller College, as well as an M.S. in Strategic Design and Management from The Parsons School of Design Strategies.

 Capital and Culture Manager; Providence, Rhode Island

-Josie joined CFNE in February 2020.
 In her role as Administrative Manager Josie supports CFNE’s investor and donor management, cultivation, and relations; resource mobilization, including investments, charitable donations and grants; and organizational culture (HR).
 For over 20 years Josie has specialized in strengthening the administrative and financial capacity of organizations with a social, economic, or racial justice mission.
 Her previous roles include Director of Development for an environmental justice organization in Worcester, MA, and Executive Director for a worker and immigrant justice organization in Central Falls, RI.
-In 2019 she returned to the U.S. after five years in the Middle East serving as Director of Development for a Syrian-led peacebuilding and women’s empowerment organization.
+In 2019 she returned to the U.S. after five years in the Middle East serving as Director of Development for a Syrian-led peace building and women’s empowerment organization.